nottaro/littleroot/content/_index.md

 5. Methods
 6. Specialist

-I'm 6'10", in case you were wondering
+I'm 6'10", in case you were wondering.